Maud Joachim

-Maud Amalia Fanny Joachim (1 August 1869 – 16 February 1947) was a member of the Women's Social and Political Union (WSPU), one of the groups of suffragettes that fought for women to get the right to vote in the United Kingdom.
+Maud Amalia Fanny Joachim (1 August 1869 – 16 February 1947) was an English suffragette and member of the Women's Social and Political Union (WSPU).
 She was jailed several times for her protests.
 Joachim was one of the first suffragettes to go on hunger strike when imprisoned, a protest at not being recognised as political prisoners.
+She was later a member of the socialist East London Federation of Suffragettes (ELFS) and campaigned against fascism.